VincenzoLaSpesa/qr-filetransfer-cpp/README.md

 - fmt (string interpolation)
 - taywee::args (command line arguments parsing)

-You can install it in different ways, the suggested one is vcpkg.
+You can install the dependencies in different ways, the suggested one is vcpkg.
 With vcpkg it's just:

     ./vcpkg install args asio fmt restinio --triplet x64-windows